sztyup/sl-entrust-doctrine-orm/README.md

-# Doctrine2 orm bridge for zizaco/entrust
+# atrauzzi/laravel-doctrine integration for zizaco/entrust

 **THIS PACKAGE IS UNDER DEVELOPMENT**